-Hailed by the Albany Times Union as, “Especially impressive.... even while delivering some swooping and percussive vocal affects,” soprano Delea Shand is dedicated to performing and promoting new music.
+Hailed by the Albany Times Union as, “Especially impressive.... even while delivering some swooping and percussive vocal affects,” soprano Delea Shand sings everything from opera, new music, musical theatre and comedy.

 Since moving to London in 2015, she's performed several times as a soloist with the Central Band of the Royal British Legion, with Bafta award winning conductor David Cole.
 Recently, she devised and performed in Ancient Voices of Women, a concert of music for solo voice by female composers.
 With support from Mothers Who Make and Arts Council England, Delea is developing graphic scores in collaboration with her children.
 She has also performed with the new music ensembles New London Chamber Choir and the Vocal Constructivists.

 Recently, Delea started performing stand up comedy on the open mic circuit in London, where she sings opera and plays the accordion.
-She's taken several puppet making courses at the Little Angel Theatre and was a puppeteer for the Arcola's production of Bluebeard's Castle, as part of the Grimeborn Opera Festival.
+Operissima called her act, "Brilliantly memorable."
+She's headlined at G&B comedy and Sam Rhodes Comedy Explosion.

 November 2014 marked the release of There Was A Child Went Forth: Songs of Nils Vigeland, which is available on CD Baby, Amazon and iTunes.
 Funded through a successful crowdfunding campaign, and recorded at Oktaven Audio, with Ryan Streber, the CD is a collection of 19 unpublished songs by Nils Vigeland, with texts by Whitman, Thoreau, Joyce, Milosz, Clough, Hopkins, Yeats, Keats and Dickenson, as well as five Shaker songs.